 In this DIY mouthwash recipe post we shared why we no longer use antiseptic mouthwashes, and instead choose natural oral care solutions like this easy DIY cinnamon and clove mouthwash.

-This mouthwash is not too minty though.
-It’s salty and earthy.
-So if brown, semi-salty herbal water throws you off as a mouthwash, you may prefer one that resembles more closely the antiseptic mouthwashes you’d grown accustomed to.
+So if brown, semi-salty herbal waters throw you off as a mouthwash, you may prefer one that resembles more closely the antiseptic mouthwashes you’d grown accustomed to.
+But chances are anyone reading this will not think twice about this stuff.

 We’ll update this post with links to future natural mouthwash recipes as we make them.